aws/aws-durable-execution-sdk-python/docs/core/invoke.md

 **Consider cost implications** - Each invoke operation triggers a separate Lambda invocation, which has cost implications.

 **Mix durable and on-demand functions** - You can invoke both durable and regular Lambda functions.
+The orchestrator can be durable and compose regular on-demand functions.
+The orchestrator provides durability for the results of the invoked on-demand functions without needing to provide durability on the invoked functions themselves.
 Use durable functions for complex workflows and on-demand functions for simple operations.

 [↑ Back to top](#table-of-contents)